De Havilland DH.88 Comet: Design phase

 The fuselage was built principally from plywood over spruce longerons, while the upper and lower forward section were built up from spruce planking in order to achieve the necessary compound curves.
-As with the wing, the strength of the structure was dependent upon the skin.
-Fuel was carried in three fuselage tanks.
-The two main tanks filled in the nose and centre section in front of the cockpit.
-A third auxiliary tank, of only 20 gallon capacity, was placed immediately behind it and could be used to adjust the aircraft's trim.
+As with the wing, the strength of the structure depended on the skin.
+Fuel was carried in three fuselage tanks; the two main tanks were in the nose and centre section, in front of the cockpit.
+A third auxiliary tank, of only 20 gallon capacity, was placed immediately behind the cockpit and could be used to adjust the aircraft's trim.
 The pilot and navigator were seated in tandem in a cockpit set aft of the wing.
-While dual flight controls were fitted, only the forward position had a full set of flight instruments.
+Although dual flight controls were fitted, only the forward position had a full set of flight instruments.
 The rear crew member could also see many of the pilot's instruments by craning sideways while seated.
 The cockpit was set low in order to reduce drag and forward visibility was very poor.
-The engines were uprated versions of de Havilland's newly developed Gipsy Six, race-tuned for optimum performance with a higher compression ratio and with a reduced frontal area.
-The DH.88 could maintain altitude up to 4000 ft on one engine.
+The engines were uprated versions of de Havilland's newly developed Gipsy Six, race-tuned for optimum performance with a higher compression ratio and with a reduced frontal area; the aircraft could maintain an altitude of up to 4000 ft on one engine.
 The main undercarriage retracted backwards into the engine nacelles and was operated manually, requiring 14 turns of a large handwheel located on the right hand side of the cockpit.

 The challenging production schedule meant that flight tests of the DH.88 began just six weeks prior to the start of the race.
 Hamilton-Standard hydromatic variable-pitch propellers were initially fitted.
 During testing, the propeller blade roots were found to interfere unacceptably with the airflow into the engine.
 Instead, a French two-position pneumatically actuated Ratier type was substituted.
 Its blades were manually set to fine pitch before takeoff using a bicycle pump, and in flight they were repositioned automatically to coarse (high-speed) pitch via a pressure sensor.
 A drawback was that the propellers could not be reset to fine pitch except on the ground.
-Other changes included the installation of a large landing light fitted in the nose and a revised, higher profile to the cockpit to give the pilot marginally improved visibility.
+Other changes included the installation of a large landing light fitted in the nose, and a higher cockpit profile to give the pilot marginally improved visibility.

 Operational history

 MacRobertson Race

 All three Comets lined up for the start of the race at Mildenhall, a newly established airfield in Suffolk shortly to be handed over to the RAF.
-G-ACSP was painted black and named Black Magic, G-ACSR green and unnamed, G-ACSS red and named Grosvenor House.
+G-ACSP was painted black and named Black Magic, G-ACSR was green and unnamed and G-ACSS was red and named Grosvenor House.
 The three aircraft took their places among 17 other entrants, which ranged from new high-speed Douglas DC-2 and Boeing 247 airliners to old Fairey Fox biplanes.